nathangarza1/csca5622-final/README.md

-# csca5622-week7
+# CSCA5622-week7
-Final supervised learning project for CSCA5622.
+Week 7 Final supervised learning project submission.
+- Notebook (.ipynb)
+- PDF Version of Notebook (.pdf)
+- Data Folder (Contains a subset of data that was used in actual training due to github file size limitations)
+- Presentation Folder (Containes video presentation file)